glic3rinu/passlib/docs/new_app_quickstart.rst

 .. seealso::

-    * :mod:`passlib.hash` - list of all hashes supported by passlib.
+    * :mod:`passlib.hash` -- list of all hashes supported by passlib.
+    * :ref:`CryptContext Overview & Tutorial <context-overview>` -- walkthrough of how to use the CryptContext class.
-    * :mod:`passlib.context` - for more details about the CryptContext class.
+    * :ref:`CryptContext Reference <context-reference>` -- reference for the CryptContext api.

 .. rubric:: Footnotes